 Branden joined Loyola Marymount University as associate provost in June 2015, where he leads the LMU Career and Professional Development team.
 In this role he oversees the office responsible for successfully launching all LMU undergraduate and graduate students into their professional careers.
-97% of LMU undergraduates are employed, enrolled in graduate school, or pursuing post-graduate service within six months of graduation.
+98% of LMU undergraduate and 99% of graduate students from the Class of 2021 were employed, enrolled in graduate school, or pursuing post-graduate service within six months of graduation.

 A frequent conference presenter and speaker, Branden specializes in inclusive leadership, implicit bias mitigation, and student career development.
 His expertise in DEI, employability, and COVID-19 careers has been highlighted by the Los Angeles Business Journal, SoundCloud, ABC7, The New York Times, USA Today, The Wall Street Journal, Marketplace, and the Lawlor Review.
 Branden was the 2020 recipient of the Diversity and Inclusion Award, given annually by MPACE (Mountain Pacific Association of Colleges and Employers) to an individual committed to diversity, equity, and inclusion in their work.